First Data Review

 Next up in First Data’s list of features offered through Clover is a rewards program called Clover Rewards.
 With Clover Rewards you can set up a rewards program for your business that allows your customers to collect redeemable points on sales.
 Clover Rewards also allows you to send customized marketing texts and emails to customers and collect data that reveals customer preferences.

-First Data provides customer support via phone and live chat on weekdays during normal business hours.
-They also promise to reply to email inquiries within 24 hours.
-On their website there is a Client Support portal with an extensive amount of documentation on all the services they offer.
+First Data provides customer support via phone and email.
+On their website, there is also a Client Support portal with self-service resources for the various solutions they offer.

 First Data Customer Reviews